Dirk Kuyt

-Dirk Kuijt (/nl/; born 22 July 1980), anglicised to Kuyt, is a Dutch former professional footballer and the current manager of Eerste Divisie club FC Dordrecht.
-Originally starting out as a forward, he played much of his career as a right winger.
+Dirk Kuijt (/nl/; born 22 July 1980), anglicised to Kuyt, is a Dutch former professional footballer and manager who currently serves as an assistant manager of Süper Lig club Fenerbahçe.
+Originally starting out as a forward, he played much of his career as a right-winger.

-Kuyt began his professional career with Utrecht in 1998 and became part of its first team.
+Kuyt began his professional career with Utrecht in 1998 and became part of their first-team.
 He spent five years at the club, and in his final season he won his first senior honour, the KNVB Cup, and was chosen as the season's Dutch Golden Shoe Winner.
 Following this, he left Utrecht in a €1 million transfer to Feyenoord.
 He became the club captain in 2005 and was a prolific goalscorer at the Rotterdam club; he was the club's top scorer for three consecutive seasons, the top goalscorer in the 2004–05 Eredivisie season, and the 2005–06 Dutch Footballer of the Year.
 Kuyt missed five games over seven seasons from 1999 until 2006 and appeared in 179 consecutive matches between 2001 and 2006, striking up a partnership with fellow Feyenoord teammate Salomon Kalou.

 He left Feyenoord after three years, having scored 71 league goals in 101 appearances, and joined Premier League side Liverpool for £10 million.
-He scored in the UEFA Champions League final which Liverpool lost against Milan.
-He scored several goals for Liverpool elsewhere, including seven goals in the 2007–08 Champions League, including a goal in the quarter-final against Arsenal at Emirates Stadium and in the semi-final against Chelsea, and two penalty kicks against Everton in the derby the same season.
-He scored his first hat-trick for Liverpool against Manchester United in March 2011.
-After coming on as a substitute, his extra time goal at Wembley for Liverpool against Cardiff City in the 2012 League Cup Final helped win the trophy for Liverpool, and was also his only trophy as a Liverpool player.
+He scored in the Champions League final which Liverpool lost 2–1 to Milan.
+He scored several goals for Liverpool elsewhere, including seven goals in the 2007–08 Champions League, including a goal in the quarter-finals against Arsenal at Emirates Stadium and in the semi-finals against Chelsea, and two penalty kicks against Everton in the derby the same season.
+He scored his first hat-trick for Liverpool against Manchester United on 6 March 2011.
+After coming on as a substitute, his extra-time goal at Wembley for Liverpool against Cardiff City in the 2012 League Cup final helped win the trophy for Liverpool, and was also his only trophy as a Liverpool player.

 Kuyt played for the Netherlands from 2004 to 2014.
-He represented the nation at five major international tournaments, the 2006, 2010, and 2014 FIFA World Cups and the 2008 and 2012 UEFA European Championships.
+He represented the nation at five major international tournaments, the FIFA World Cup in 2006, 2010, and 2014 and the UEFA European Championship in 2008 and 2012.

-Kuyt announced his retirement from football in 2017, having scored a hat-trick in the last game of the season to secure Feyenoord their first title since 1999 three days earlier.
+Kuyt announced his retirement from professional football in 2017, having scored a hat-trick in the final game of the season to secure Feyenoord their first Eredivisie title since 1999 three days earlier.
 He briefly came out of retirement the following April, to help out Quick Boys, where he already was the assistant-manager, to fix their shortage on strikers for the remainder of the season.